Usage & Examples

 Example Prompts by Category

-I've organised these by the things people actually ask.
+Organised by the things people actually ask.
 Pick a section, steal a prompt, adjust to taste.

 Looking up orders: